brettinternet/brettinternet.github.io/content/boundary/_index.md

 ## Implementing Context Boundaries

-There are some additional steps to take to maximize boundaries for larger organizations.
+There are some additional steps to take to maximize the benefits of boundaries in larger organizations.

 ### Directory Structure